This year we walked 550 km in 26 days, but we had ten days off in the middle. This was not our original plan.

 The countryside along the canal was flooded after weeks of spring rain, and the rain continued to fall as we walked along.
 Then we set off along the Lateral Canal of the Loire, but only got as far as Diou before the leg disaster struck.

 After a few days of recovery, we caught the train to St-Julien-en-Genevois and followed the Way of Geneva to le Puy without further problems.
-Because of the train trip, we were ahead of our original schedule, so we took the chance to stay an extra day if we came to a pleasant village.
+Because of the train trip, we were ahead of our original schedule, so we took the chance to stay an extra day whenever came to a pleasant village.

 The walking was generally easy and we made sure of a good camping ground and a good evening meal every day by diverging from the prescribed GR at several places.
-The weather alternated between extremely hot and bitterly cold, with no happy medium.
+The weather oscillated between extremely hot and bitterly cold, with no happy medium.

-The diary has been broken up in to the following sections:
+The diary has been broken up into the following sections:

-To see icons for each night’s accommodation on this map, press the full screen symbol at the top right and then tick the accommodation icon box at the top left.
+To see icons for each night’s accommodation on this map, press the full-screen symbol at the top right and then tick the accommodation icon box at the top left.
 Zoom in on a particular icon to see its precise location.
 These accommodation icons are also shown on all section maps.